chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 {% endhighlight %}

-Now it is time to create the methods that will allow us to calculate how much time has passed.
+Now it's time to create the methods that will allow us to calculate how much time has passed.

 {% highlight bash%}